mavryk-network/mavryk-protocol/devtools/cloud-infrastructure/projects/nl-dal/octogram/README.md

 is started to be able to download the generated artifacts.

 The third stage just downloads and uncompresses the generated keys.
-Then, in the fourth stage, we start a bootstrap Octez and DAL node and activate the alpha protocol with previously generated custom protocol parameters.
-Once the Octez node is bootstrapped, we start the Octez and DAL nodes for attesters (bakers) and slot producers in the next stages, respectively.
+Then, in the fourth stage, we start a bootstrap Mavkit and DAL node and activate the alpha protocol with previously generated custom protocol parameters.
+Once the Mavkit node is bootstrapped, we start the Mavkit and DAL nodes for attesters (bakers) and slot producers in the next stages, respectively.

-Finally, once the Octez nodes of the attesters and slots producers are bootstrapped, we start the bakers' binaries in the seventh stage and the slots producers' jobs in the last one.
+Finally, once the Mavkit nodes of the attesters and slots producers are bootstrapped, we start the bakers' binaries in the seventh stage and the slots producers' jobs in the last one.
 The slots producers are configured to publish a DAL slot for every level between 10 and 109.
 Depending on the value of the